davchana/thoughts/daily-list.md

 - Don't avoid eye contact.
 Say hello to everyone.
 - The best plans let you change them.
 - Yesterday's home runs don't win today's games.
+- You can have excuses or results.
+Not both.